Oral Presentations (including Competitive Paper submissions)

 Although there is no limit on the number of students who may participate in a single oral presentation, we recommend no more than two students present and that anyone else involved with the research be listed as a co-author.

 All classrooms used for the conference are multi-media equipped with networked PCs that have access to the Web.
-We also encourage students using visual aids to consider using formats such as Prezi since presenters can be saved and retrieved directly from the Web.
-If you are not using an Internet-accessible presentation format, be sure to bring a flash drive with your presentation saved on it the day of the conference.
+We also encourage students using visual aids to consider using formats such as Prezi since presentations can be saved and retrieved directly from the Web.
+If you are not using an Internet-accessible presentation format, be sure to bring a flash drive with your presentation saved on it so that you may upload it in your assigned presentation room the day of the conference.

 Competitive Papers Requirements:

 - Must not exceed 25 pages (not including Title page or References/Works Cited pages)

 - Must be written in English (since these papers are to be geared to a general audience)

 - May use APA, MLA, or Chicago style

 - Must be the sole work of the students (i.e., faculty members cannot be co-authors)

 Tips for creating your oral presentation:

 - Bad and Good Presentations Example Video: Watch this if nothing else!
 A short 2-minute video that features great examples about what not to do!